 Additionally, I am committed to reducing course material costs for my students as I strongly feel this is a social justice issue and I take it personally.
 As a student I worked year-round in order to pay for textbooks (booo!) and I do not want my students to have that burden.
-It's a bit of a challenge to provide high quality education without course material costs to students but I believe I have met that challenge (and rocked it if I do say so myself (20)).
-It is with great pride that this course is ZERO cost to students for course materials!!
+It's a bit of a challenge to provide high quality education without course material costs to students but I believe I have met that challenge (and rocked it if I do say so myself \bigcirc).
 Thank you in advance for what I know is going to be a fantastic semester.
 I am glad you are a student in my class, and I am so excited to be on this biological exploration with you!

 My advice: Learning is social!
 One of the best ways to become an active learner is to TALK about what you are learning.
 In all Adams-style classes, you are expected to communicate with your classmates.
 The more you engage with each other, the more you engage with the content.
 In an online class like this, the more people you are connect to, the more opportunities you will have to really cement the material into your new neural networks!
-There will be plenty of opportunities to engage with your peers - so please don't be shy!
+There will be plenty of opportunities to engage with your peers - so please do not be shy!
 Form study groups and find people to work with.
-You'll be happy you did!
+You will be happy you did!